-SMC pickup truck drivers strike over pending salaries
+SMC pickup drivers go on strike to press for pending salaries

 Srinagar, Oct 14: Over 150 drivers who are responsible for collecting waste from residential homes and hotels in Srinagar didn't show up for work on Monday as they go for a strike over pending salaries.